 From 2000 till 2004, Easics was a wholly owned research and development center of TranSwitch, designing world-class telecommunication chips and IP cores, and working closely together with teams in the USA, India, Switzerland, France and Israel.

 In December 2004, a management buy-out took place, initiated by Ramses Valvekens and Steven Coenen, both technical managers during the TranSwitch years.
 In this transaction, TranSwitch (previously 100% owner of Easics) has sold all shares of Easics.
 Tim Morlion and Bart Gybels, Easics project leaders, stayed on board.
-Two of the company founders, Jan Zegers and Jan Decaluwe, and its former chairman of the board, professor André Oosterlinck, rejoined the board of directors in 2005.
+Its former chairman of the board, professor André Oosterlinck, rejoined the board of directors in 2005.

 Since December 2004, Easics is again an independent and privately owned company.